 There are a few clarifications to make – we don’t need to cut the trace pin 3 on the KD2-R chip, as we will be lifting both pin 73 and 74 from the SGB-CPU which has the same effect.
 Secondly, the values of the two capacitors don’t need to specifically be 27pf, any between 15 and 33pf should work fine.
 I found these tips in the Sega 16 forum post linked above.

 As mentioned in the introduction, there are two ways to add this fix to an SGB cart – either hooking up a small circuitboard with the needed components, or soldering them directly to the PCB/CPU pins.
 We’ll be using the first method since the latter puts a lot of un-needed strain on the CPU pins ,and can make it awkward to modify the speed fix circuit if anything goes wrong.
+As skydrops pointed out in the comments, please be aware that this fix will break the “slowdown” functionality on the Super GB Commander controller if you have one!

 We only need to use a small section of the stripboard for our circuit, so be careful when breaking a piece off – you need enough space to fit all the components on, but it still needs to be able to fit inside the cart.
 I scored a line into the stripboard with a scalpel, around the edge of the area I needed.
 It’s a good idea to do this on both sides of the board so that the piece comes off cleanly.
 Once this is done, it can easily be removed with a pair of pliers or even bare handed (just be careful not to get any shards of stripboard in your fingers ;)..